goatshriek/wrapture/index.md

  * **[Templates](./examples/templates.html)** Define reusable specifications
    that can make large wrapping projects much faster and more maintainable.

-If you really want to get into the weeds, you can check out the [RDoc documentation](./rdoc) for all of the details.
+If you really want to get into the weeds, you can check out the current [RDoc documentation](./rdoc/latest) for all of the details.

 # The Future